 In Nebraska, you may describe your wishes for health care in a living will and medical power of attorney.
 With your living will (also called a declaration) you can leave instructions about the kind of health care you would like to receive if you become incapacitated.
 In your durable power of attorney for health care, you can name a trusted person (called your attorney-in-fact for health care) to make health care decisions on your behalf.

 After you create your documents, you must sign them and have them witnessed or notarized according to the following rules.

-Your Declaration.
-Your declaration must be signed by two witnesses or notarized – it’s your choice.
+Your living will.
+Your declaration must be signed by two witnesses or notarized; it’s your choice.
 If you choose to have the document witnessed, neither of your witnesses may be under the age of 18 or an employee of your life or health insurance provider.
 In addition, one witness may not be a director or employee of your treating health care provider.